meshcloud/meshcloud-docs/docs/meshcloud.landing-zones.md

 and authorization are consistently enforced across all cloud tenants.
 Other common use cases include cloud service or region restrictions to ensure compliance regarding data processing restrictions.

-Operators can provide multiple Landing Zones per platform instance.
+Operators can provide multiple Landing Zones per meshPlatform.
 This allows e.g. different setups for a Dev, QA and Production stage.
 Landing zones can also consume project meta-data like cost-center or similar attributes and use it.